-Download the appropriate setup.exe file and start the installation wizard.
-After it is finished a new section is added to Start -> All Programs and it is possible to use the command "maptiler" from the standard Command Prompt application in Windows.
+Download the setup.exe (sent by an email) and start the installation wizard.
+After it is finished a new section is added to Start -> All Programs -> MapTiler Desktop Pro, and it is possible to use the command maptiler from the standard Command Prompt application in Windows.